Home Insurance Payment Options: Monthly vs Annual & How to Save

 Installment Fees Add Up Fast

 Most homeowners don't realize how much installment fees cost them each year.
-On a $2,580 annual premium (the current U.S. average), choosing monthly payments at a $10/month service fee adds $120 per year to your bill — that's money that never goes toward actual coverage.
+On a $2,720 annual premium (roughly the current U.S. average per Forbes' 2026 analysis), choosing monthly payments at a $10/month service fee adds $120 per year to your bill.
+That's money that never goes toward actual coverage.

 Payment Frequency Typical Installment Fee Annual Fee Total Pay-in-Full Discount